tna-webarchive/A-Z-list/README.md

 * Click the ‘View Report’ button in the top right hand corner.

-* Export as a csv file and save it in the A-Z-list directory
+* Export as a csv file and save it in the Harvesting Summary folder in the A-Z-list directory

-* Ensure it is called 'Harvesting Summary.csv'

 ### Adding Sites to Full List
 * With the Harvesting Summary saved in the A-Z list, open the folder in temrinal.